2 October 2013

 Last week Chris Saladin captured these action shots of two red-headed woodpeckers in a protracted fight at Sandy Ridge Reservation.
 The immature woodpecker, still clad in gray, seems to have the upper hand.
 What’s the deal here?
 Why are they fighting?

-Perhaps the immature showed up on migration and is hoping to claim the Sandy Ridge wetland.
+Perhaps this immature woodpecker showed up on migration and hoped to claim the Sandy Ridge wetland.
 The adult is having none of it!

 Above, he makes the bark fly as he bounces off the dead tree.
 Below, he’s quick to get out of the way as the immature zooms in!

 Apparently they can’t stand the sight of each other.

 Finally the immature pauses so we can see him at rest.

 p.s.
 Click here to see what an adult red-headed woodpecker looks like when he’s not in battle.